msaroufim/MLblog/_posts/2015-02-14-probability-without-measure.md

 TLDR: If nature's strategy is not completely uniform, meaning if nature does not play heads as often as tails then the skeptic can learn nature's strategy and become infinitely rich by playing an infinite number of rounds.

 And that's the proof of the weak law of large numbers!
-If you think of nature as limiting.
+We can think of nature as an entity trying to minimize rare events: that's why there aren't that many infinitely rich folks out there!
+(Actually the real proof is slightly more complicated and is covered in my original [tutorial](https://www.dropbox.com/s/zwio6k94ix40q1s/ItsOnlyAGame.pdf)

 Not only is this a completely valid proof of the weak law of large numbers it also does not make the i.i.d assumption so it also implies the measure theoretic result!